Zekaric/Zekaric/README.md

 It just may need some extra typing.
 In general my C++ code is very much C code with object oriented features instead of the madness some C++ coders go through to make the perfect OO C++ program.
 Often I find some C++ programmers are too purist in their thinking that the code they write is, admittedly very clever and in a way beautiful but not necessarily for the next poor guy that comes in and is required to fix something.
-C can be equally nasty if you program sloppily but I find it is much easier to get the bigger picture in a C program than a C++ program.
+C can be equally nasty if you program poorly but I find it is much easier to get the bigger picture in a C program than a C++ program.
 But that could be just me.
+I'm also finding C is easier to refactor when things get complicated.

 So, C is my language of choice.